mefaxas-crypto/pcg-tortuga-yola/src/docs/userguide.md

 ## 2. User Roles & Permissions

 - **Admin**: The superuser.
 Has unrestricted access to everything, including user and system settings.
 - **Manager**: High-level operator.
 Can do everything an Admin can do *except* manage users and core application settings.
-They can create ingredients, manage suppliers, handle all purchasing, run reports, and approve actions.
+They can create ingredients, manage suppliers, handle all purchasing, run reports.
 They *cannot* manage recipes or menus.
 - **Chef**: The recipe and menu expert.
 Can create/edit recipes, menus, and ingredients.
 Also handles all production and butchering logs.
 - **Clerk**: Administrative staff role.
 Can log sales, manage suppliers, create ingredients, and handle the full purchasing workflow (creating and receiving POs).
 They cannot log production or manage recipes/menus.
 - **Cook**: Kitchen staff role.
 Can log sub-recipe production, log butchering, perform physical inventory counts, and create/receive POs.
 They cannot log sales or create master ingredients/suppliers.